 In one survey, for instance, 94% of people indicated that procrastination has a negative effect on their happiness, and 18% indicated that this effect is extremely negative.
 Similarly, when students were asked how they felt after procrastinating, over 80% of their responses were categorized as negative.

 Worse mental and physical health

-Furthermore, specific types of procrastination are associated with specified types of health issues.
-For example, bedtime procrastination, which involves unnecessarily delaying going to bed, is associated with issues such as lack of sleep and increased fatigue.
+In addition, specific types of procrastination are associated with specific types of health issues.
+For example, bedtime procrastination, which involves unnecessarily delaying going to bed, is associated with issues like lack of sleep and increased fatigue.

-In addition, procrastination is also associated with various disorders, such as depression and insomnia, but it’s unclear whether these associations are correlational or causational, and if they are causational, then in what direction, meaning that it’s unclear whether procrastination leads to these issues directly.
+Finally, procrastination is also associated with various disorders, like depression and insomnia, but it’s unclear whether these associations are correlational or causational, and if they are causational, then in what direction, meaning that it’s unclear whether procrastination leads to these issues directly.

 Delay in getting help